CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

   * And more...

 ### Farmshare
 Farmshare is a cluster open to everyone at Stanford that can be used for pretty much anything from coursework to research.
 Additionally, it can be used to access Stanford software.
-Withing Farmshare, there are three server types:
+Within Farmshare, there are three server types:
 * *rice* - Login nodes for running smaller programs, accessing files, and submitting jobs.
 * *wheat* - Compute nodes with more CPU power and memory.
 * *oats* - GPU compute nodes.

 ### Connecting to Farmshare via SSH
 To connect to any of Stanford's clusters we will use a **secure shell** (SSH).
 This will connect you to a Linux terminal on the cluster from which you can work.
-If you wish to use interactive programs (such as MATLAB), then you will need to enable X11 forwarding when you SSH.
+If you wish to use interactive programs with a GUI (such as MATLAB), then you will need to enable X11 forwarding when you SSH.
 This process is slightly different for each operating system:
 * Linux
   * Open a terminal
   * `ssh sunetid@rice.stanford.edu` - To SSH onto Farmshare